 Learn how to become a teacher in North Carolina.
 Research the job description and the education and licensing requirements and find out how to start a career as a teacher in North Carolina.

-Requirements to Become a Teacher in North Carolina
+Do I Want to Be a Teacher in North Carolina?

 |Degree Level||Bachelor's degree is required; some teachers have a master's degree*|